Your Directors are pleased to present the 7th Annual Report and Audited Statement ofAccounts of the Company for the year ended 31st March 2018.

 The Annual Report on CSR Activities is annexed herewith as Annexure 1.

-Auditors' remarks in their report read with the notes to accounts referred to bythem are self-explanatory.
+Auditors remarks in their report read with the notes to accounts referred to bythem are self-explanatory.
 There have been no fraud reported by the Statutory Auditors ofthe Company.

-There are no qualification reservation or adverse remark reported by the SecretarialAuditors in their report
+There are no quali cations reservations or adverse remarks reported by the SecretarialAuditors in their report

 MEETINGS OF THE BOARD